nsaumini/nova-field-count/README.md

 # Nova Field Count
 A Laravel Nova field for relationship count.
+Displays only on index view.

 ## Installation